DC-CyberSec/Cyber_Notes/README.md

 ## 📅 My Documentation Flow

-1. Take rough notes in Notion while studying or hacking
+1. Take rough notes in Obsidian while studying or hacking
-2. Clean and convert them into markdown
+2. Clean them up and review them
 3. Push everything to this repo to track and reinforce my progress

 ---